 Children in the programme we observed get very little direct phonics instruction even though this has been shown to be the most important element of remedial reading instruction.
 Instead, they are told to read the same book to an adult over and over until they have memorised almost every word in the story.

-Susan Godsland provides examples of schools in deprived areas of the UK who manage to get all of their pupils reading to an acceptable level.
+Susan Godsland provides examples of schools in deprived areas of the UK that manage to get all of their pupils reading to an acceptable level.

 In some of these schools, no children have been identified as dyslexic for several years because they all learn to read at the expected standard!
 This suggests that the problems of some children who are identified as being dyslexic in other schools might be due to a lack of effective support rather than incurable biological deficits.